krgujara/Algorithms/README.md

 # Algorithms
-Algorithms Course on Coursera by Princeton University Survey and Implementation of the most important Algorithms and Data Stuctures in Use Today
+Algorithms Course on Coursera by Princeton University.
+Packages here has the implementation of the most important Algorithms and Data Stuctures in Use Today